Mastering Distress Tolerance: Essential Skills for Emotional Resilience and Recovery

 IMPROVE Skills:

-• Imagery: You use imagery to improve the moment by imagining a beautiful scene or even a safe environment.
+• Imagery: You use imagery to enhance the moment by envisioning a beautiful scene or a safe environment.

 • Meaning: You try to find meaning in your difficulties, which makes them tolerable.